rcmdnk/vim_emu/README.md

 |y/d/x/c| Copy/Cut/Cut/Cut and insert (`d`=`x`)|
 |Y/D/X/C| Move to the end of line, then Copy/Cut/Cut/Cut and insert (`D`=`X`)|
 |*| Search the selected word.|

+Note: Currently, if you paste lines copied in visual line mode, there will be one empty line below the content if the content doesn't include the last line of the text.

 ## Available commands at Command mode
 |Key/Commands|Function|